cognimbus/nimbus.docs/docs/source/index.rst

       :alt: Nimbus Showcase
       :target: https://app.cognimbus.com/

-**The Cogniteam Cloud Platfrom** is a unified platfrom for the development, deployment, monitoring and maintenance of robots from the cloud.
+**The Cogniteam Cloud Platform** is a unified platform for the development, deployment, monitoring and maintenance of robots from the cloud.

 Log in to the system `here <https://app.cognimbus.com/>`_